nickmvincent/data_napkin_math/README.md

 [Visit the site!](https://nickmvincent.github.io/data_napkin_math/)

 ## Usage
-The web page loads default **inputs** from a collaboratively edited database (currently stored in this repo in `data/inputs.yaml` and available for reading and comments via Google Docs and Google Sheets).
-Each **scenario** is affected by these inputs, and people using the webpage can edit each input, enabling them to test different assumptions quickly.
-Users can:
+The web page loads default **inputs** from a collaboratively edited database.

 - **Edit Inputs Directly**: Modify key input values to see how they impact various scenarios (e.g., "What if AI company revenue were to change?").
 - **Switch Between Related Variables**: Use the interface to swap one default input for a related real-world value (for instance, to swap out OpenAI's revenue for Anthropic's revenue as an input into some calculation, or swap out the size of one popular pre-training dataset for a different dataset).